 Barriers in HE development and implementation

 “Despite the progress made in accelerating HE, performance is still an obvious barrier compared to other encryption algorithms,” notes Professor Rizomiliotis.
-“Even if HE is made to be two times slower that other known encryption schemes, this is a disadvantage.
+“Even if HE is made to be two times slower than other known encryption schemes, this is a disadvantage.
 However, performance is not an absolute value,” explains Rizomiliotis.
-When discussing about performance, it is essential to consider it in the framework of the use case.
+When discussing performance, it is essential to consider it in the framework of the use case.

 “However, a barrier that is often underestimated is the high storage overhead associated with HE,” notes Professor Rizomiliotis.
 Storing HE ciphertexts of state-of-the-art HE schemes and implementations, such as in Microsoft SEAL library incurs a blowup in storage size compared to storing the data in cleartext or encrypted by standard schemes such as AES.
 “Although storage costs are quickly declining, the problem is how to transfer this data from one point to another,” explains Rizomiliotis.